 We found 4 urologists who accept Guardian PPO near Brooklyn, NY.

-Dr. Ivan Grunberger sees patients in Brooklyn, NY.
-His medical specialty is urology (urinary tract disease).
-His clinical interests encompass robotic surgery.
-Dr. Grunberger is rated 4.5 stars out of 5 by his patients.
-He is an in-network provider for Anthem, Blue Cross/Blue Shield, Coventry, and more.
-His education and training includes medical school at New York University (NYU) School of Medicine and residency at NYU Langone Medical Center.
-Dr. Grunberger has received professional recognition including the following: New York Super Doctors.
+Dr. Ivan Grunberger's specialty is urology (urinary tract disease).
+Clinical interests for Dr. Grunberger include robotic surgery.
+His average patient rating is 4.5 stars out of 5.
+Dr. Grunberger takes Anthem, Blue Cross/Blue Shield, Coventry, and more.
+Dr. Grunberger obtained his medical school training at New York University (NYU) School of Medicine and performed his residency at NYU Langone Medical Center.
+He has received the distinction of New York Super Doctors.
 Dr. Grunberger (or staff) speaks Spanish, French, and Haitian Creole.
-Dr. Grunberger is affiliated with New York Methodist (NYM) Hospital.
+He is affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Robotic Surgery

 Dr. Ivan Colon is a medical specialist in urology (urinary tract disease).
-Patients gave Dr. Colon an average rating of 5.0 stars out of 5.
-His areas of expertise include bladder cancer, erectile dysfunction (impotence), and vaginal prolapse.
-He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, TRICARE, and Aetna Medicare.
-He is a graduate of the University of Wisconsin School of Medicine and Public Health and a graduate of Brookdale University Hospital and Medical Center's residency program.
-He has received professional recognition including the following: New York Super Doctors.
-In addition to English, Dr. Colon (or staff) speaks Spanish, Yiddish, and Russian.
-He is professionally affiliated with New York Methodist (NYM) Hospital.
+The average patient rating for Dr. Colon is 5.0 stars out of 5.
+His clinical interests include bladder cancer, erectile dysfunction (impotence), and vaginal prolapse.
+Blue Cross/Blue Shield, TRICARE, and Aetna Medicare are among the insurance carriers that Dr. Colon takes.
+He graduated from the University of Wisconsin School of Medicine and Public Health and then he performed his residency at Brookdale University Hospital and Medical Center.
+Dr. Colon has received the following distinction: New York Super Doctors.
+Dr. Colon (or staff) speaks the following languages: Spanish, Yiddish, and Russian.
+Dr. Colon is affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Prostate Problems, Cryosurgery, Incontinence, Erectile Dysfunction, Kidney Cancer, Pelvic Problems, ...
 (Read more)